 Why To Avoid DIY Air Conditioning Recharge Kits

-Since the summer is here, one of the more popular things for car owners to try to do themselves is to recharge their auto air conditioning unit with a store-bought recharge kit.
+Now that the summer is almost here, one of the more popular things for car owners to try to do themselves is to recharge their auto air conditioning unit with a store-bought recharge kit.
 While this may seem for the typical owner to almost be too good to be true, let us tell you some facts around these DIY air conditioning kits…

 One of the biggest issues with DIY air conditioning kits is that they do not get rid of the fluids and refrigerants that are still are in your system.
 They merely add refrigerant to what is already there – sort of like topping off your engine oil.
 While on the surface this might seem a good thing, it doesn’t address the root cause of your issue and may even lead to more problems down the road.